github/licensed/docs/configuration.md

 `licensed` requires a path to enumerate dependencies at (`source_path`) and a path to store cached metadata (`cache_path`).

 To determine these paths across multiple environments where absolute paths will differ, a known root path is needed to evaluate relative paths against.
-In using a single root, relative source and cache paths can be specified in the configuration file.
+In using a root, relative source and cache paths can be specified in the configuration file.

-A root path can be manually configured as a path relative to the configuration file using the `root` property.
+When using a configuration file, the root property can be set as either a path that can be expanded from the configuration file directory using `File.expand_path`, or the value `true` to use the configuration file directory as the root.

+When creating a `Licensed::Dependency` manually with a `root` property, the property must be an absolute path - no path expansion will occur.

 If a root path is not specified, it will default to using the root of the local git repository.

 ## Restricting sources